Should I buy a Skoda?

 How much do Skoda cars cost?

-Value has been Skoda's trump card for a whole generation.
-Offering VW-engineered cars for thousands of pounds less than the equivalent VW has made Skoda one of Europe's bestselling brands.
+Value has been Skoda's trump card for generations.
+Offering VW-engineered cars for considerably less than the equivalent VW has in recent years made Skoda one of Europe's bestselling and most financially successful brands.

-However, in recent times, the prices of Skodas have crept up, so that the gap between its products and its sister Volkswagen models is now much narrower.
+However, prices of Skodas have crept up, so that the gap between its cars and sister brand is now much narrower.
+For instance, the starts at around £21,250 – only about £2,000 less than a , and it's even almost £1,000 more than the entry-level .

 Choosing the best Skoda car

-Skoda has built its brand success on solid virtues of practicality, usability and value.
-Its cars may not boast cutting-edge technology or be the most exciting from a design point of view, but if you're after a no-nonsense family car, there are plenty of options in the Skoda portfolio.
+Skoda’s brand success is built on the solid virtues of making practical, attractively priced cars.
+Skodas may not always boast the latest cutting-edge technology or be the most exciting from a design point of view, but if you're after a no-nonsense, high-quality family car, there are plenty of options in the Skoda portfolio.